Lesson n°3

 end

-Note that we only want to store correctly formatted emails in the database so, we need to normalize them before running the validations.
-In our case, normalizing means striping emails from any leading or trailing whitespaces and downcasing them.
+Note that we only want to store correctly formatted emails in the database, so we need to normalize them before running the validations.
+In our case, normalizing means stripping emails of any leading or trailing whitespaces and downcasing them.

 We can now add tests for the email.
-We will test both the normalization and the uniqueness at the same time by duplicating the email of an existing user, upcasing it and adding both leading an trailing whitespaces:
+We will test both the normalization and the uniqueness at the same time by duplicating the email of an existing user, upcasing it, and adding both leading and trailing whitespaces:

 # test/models/user_test.rb